Dear colleagues,

 (early) sound recordings, beyond this particular collection.

-Participants will be Barbara Titus (University of Amsterdam), Don Niles
+Participants will be Barbara Titus (University of Amsterdam), Don

-Guinea) and meLê Yamomo (University of Amsterdam).
+of Papua New Guinea) and meLê Yamomo (University of Amsterdam).

 Join us for the presentation and roundtable on Nov 13th, 2025, at 5:30